Last Updated on June 14, 2026 by Daniel Globe

 Can I Use Fabric Softener on My Backpack?

-Do not use fabric softener.
-It leaves a residue that can damage the fabric and ruin the waterproofing.
+Don’t use fabric softener.
+It leaves a residue that can damage the fabric and ruin the waterproof coating.
 Use a mild detergent instead.

 How Often Should I Clean My Backpack to Prevent Odors?

 Clean your bag every few weeks if you use it for the gym.
-For regular use, a deep clean every few months is usually enough to keep it fresh.
+For regular daily use, a deep clean every few months is enough to keep it fresh.

 Are There Specific Materials That Hold Smells More Than Others?

-Polyester and nylon tend to trap smells more than natural fibers.
-Cotton breathes better but can take longer to dry if it gets wet.
+Polyester and nylon trap smells more than natural fibers do.
+Cotton breathes better but takes longer to dry when it gets wet.

 Can Essential Oils Help Eliminate Backpack Odors?

 Yes.
-Put a few drops of oil on a cotton ball and leave it inside the bag, or mix a little oil with water in a spray bottle for a quick refresh.
+Put a few drops of oil on a cotton ball and leave it inside the bag.
+You can also mix a little oil with water in a spray bottle for a quick refresh between washes.

 Is It Safe to Put My Backpack in the Dryer?

-No. The heat from a dryer can warp the bag’s shape and damage the materials.
+No. Heat from a dryer warps the bag’s shape and damages the materials.
 Always air dry your backpack in a well-ventilated space.